edbennett/dataaid-gettingstarted/_episodes/05-environments.md

 ## Team kernels

 However, you can also see separate notebook kernels for each team.
-These make use of separate conda environments that have write access enabled, so you can install (and remove) packages in them.
+These make use of separate Conda environments that have write access enabled, so you can install (and remove) packages in them.

 Because installing packages requires an internet connection, and there is no internet connection on any of Sunbird's compute nodes, you will need to log in to Sunbird in order to make changes.
 To activate the environment to make changes, in a new terminal on your own machine: